I do not have much to say here RN.

 Low precision nets

-There is another sense of small: Using fixed point, or even single bit, arithmetic so that the numbers involved are compact.
+There is another sense of small: Using 16 bit float, fixed point, or even single bit, arithmetic so that the numbers involved are compact.
 TBD.

 Training one learning algorithm to solve several problems simultaneously.
 Probably needs its own page.